 Concrete floors throughout the space also add to the industrial feel.
 The ceilings feature exposed beams, and sleek silver pendant lights hang above workstations where team members can gather and collaborate on projects.
 FREIHEIT's glass-enclosed conference room is open and inviting.
 The room also features wood ceiling panels, potted plants along the window line and views of the bustling city below.
 As the team at FREIHEIT says, "We value simplicity, tend to be plain speaking, and prefer to roll up our sleeves and get things done in a no nonsense fashion."
 Their workspace definitely exudes the polished and detailed mindset of the team and company.
-Congratulations to FREIHEIT Architecture on an amazing space that exudes their commitment to their craft! \Box Gavin Curtis is a vice president at Hughes Marino, an ^y award-winning commercial real estate company with offices across the nation.
-Contact Gavin at gavin@hughesmarino.com or 1-844-662-6635 to learn more. hughesmarino.com |16 eadership at innovative design firm HGA realized that their existing office space was not providing the collaborative, inclusive and creative environment that team members required to produce their best work.
+Congratulations to FREIHEIT Architecture on an amazing space that exudes their commitment to their craft! \square Gavin Curtis is a vice president at Hughes Marino, an award-winning commercial real estate company with offices across the nation.
+Contact Gavin at gavin@hughesmarino.com or 1-844-662-6635 to learn more.
+Owen Rice is an executive vice president at Hughes Marino, an award-winning commercial real estate company with offices across the nation.
+Contact Owen at owen@hughesmarino.com or 1-844-662-6635 to learn more.

+HGA

-AN INNOVATIVE & ENERGETIC WORKSPACE By Cale Miller & Cameron Love
+AN INNOVATIVE & ENERGETIC WORKSPACE

+By Cale Miller & Cameron Love